 14th century miniature of Abelard and Héloïse (Public Domain)

-The philosopher, theologian and poet Pierre Abelard is equally famous for using reason in matters of faith and his tragic love affair with Héloïse.
-The affair is brutally ended when Abelard is castrated by Héloïse’s uncle, Fulbert.
+The multitalented theologian, philosopher and poet Pierre Abelard (1079-1142) is most famous for the tragic love affair he has with his former student Héloïse.
+The affair quickly turns platonic when Abelard is castrated by Héloïse’s uncle.

 c.
 1200: Birth of the European University

-Europe’s first universities evolve in Paris and Bologna around 1200.
-Masters and students form artisan guilds known as universitas magistrorum et scholarium.
-Within a few years, England’s first universities evolve in Oxford and Cambridge.
-By 1300, 18 universities have emerged across the continent.
-By 1500, the number is 70.
+Europe’s first universities are born in Paris and Bologna around the year 1200 when masters and students form guilds known as universitas magistrorum et scholarium.
+A few years later, the first English universities evolve in Oxford and Cambridge.
+By 1300, Europe has 18 universities.
+By 1500, it has 70.

-With the birth of the university in the 13th century, the masters of theology assume the role of heresy police.
-There are about 50 known cases of academically related trials in the thirteenth and fourteenth centuries.
+With the rise of the university, masters of theology assume the role of heresy police from the church.
+There are about 50 known cases of academically related heresy trials in the thirteenth and fourteenth centuries.

-The first offender is Master Amalric of Bène.
-Around 1206, he is found guilty of false teaching for advocating pantheism.
-Four years later, he is excommunicated and his followers are burned outside the gates of Paris.
+The first victim is Master Amalric of Bène.
+Around 1206, he is found guilty of false teaching because of his pantheism.
+Four years later, he is excommunicated and his followers are burned at the stake outside the gates of Paris.

-However, the majority of such cases convict books – not persons.
-The offender is free to continue his career if he recants and burns the problematic work.
+But the majority of cases convict books and not persons.
+Most offenders are free to continue their careers if they recant their views and burn the problematic books.

 1225–1274: Thomas Aquinas

-Thomas Aquinas sitting between Plato (right) and Aristotle (left) in Benozzo Gozzoli’s Triumph of St. Thomas Aquinas (1470-1475) (Public Domain)
+Thomas Aquinas sitting between Plato (right) and Aristotle (left).
+Benozzo Gozzoli: Triumph of St. Thomas Aquinas, 1470-1475

-In March 1277, the Parisian bishop Étienne Tempier compiles a list of 219 forbidden propositions, including the notion that “happiness is found in this life, and not in another”.
-The Archbishop of Canterbury, Robert Kilwardby, accedes to the double condemnation.
+In March 1277, the Parisian bishop Étienne Tempier issues a list of 219 forbidden propositions.
+The list includes the notion that “happiness is found in this life, and not in another”.
+The Archbishop of Canterbury issues the same list.

-Most of the 219 articles come from Aristotle or aristotelians like Thomas Aquinas, Siger of Brabant and the Islamic scholars Ibn Rushd and Ibn Sina.
+Most of the condemned propositions revolve around the thoughts of Aristotle and Aristotelian philosophers like Thomas Aquinas, Siger of Brabant, Ibn Rushd (Averoës) and Ibn Sina (Avicenna).

 C. 1287–1347: William of Ockham